 You can also search profiles of existing freelancers from your interest field and analyse their style.
-Add few sample works in your portfolio, such as screenshots, links etc. Your portfolio should reflect your aims and solutions offered.
+Add few samples works in your portfolio, such as screenshots, links etc. Your portfolio should reflect your aims and solutions offered.

-5. Time to Get Your First Freelance Data Analytics Job
+5. Time To Get Your First Freelance Data Analytics Job

 Some pointers to keep in mind:

 - Spend quality time to write each proposal.
-Your aim of a proposal should not focus on getting the job, but should focus on getting a good response.
+Your aim of a proposal should not focus on getting the job but should focus on getting a good response.

 - Your conversation with clients should be professional and precise once you get a response.
 Ask only relevant but elaborate questions before taking up the job.

 - Make sure your solutions and client’s requirements coincide.

 - Add value to the conversation, even if you don’t get the job.
 Don’t do a hard sell.

 - Always propose sample work or pilot project for 1-2 weeks to prove your mettle.
 To ensure that you put your 200% in this phase to retain long term clients.